NixOS/nixpkgs/nixos/doc/manual/development/writing-nixos-tests.section.md

 ### Using variables from the right scope {#sec-nixos-test-matrix-scope}

-The decision making process of the test framework works by evaluating multiple nodes of a decision tree whose edges are defined by the `matrix.<...>.module` option.
+The decision making process of the test framework works by evaluating multiple nodes of a decision tree whose edges are defined by the `matrix.<...>.extraConfig` option.

 This means that when you are defining values in `matrix.*` and you reference the module arguments, those module arguments come from a node of the decision tree where the decision has _not_ been made yet.